danielaparker/jsoncons/doc/ref/jsonschema/jsonschema.md

 The JSON Schema Specification includes the ["default" keyword](https://json-schema.org/understanding-json-schema/reference/generic.html)
 for specifying a default value, but doesn't prescribe how implementations should use it during validation.
 Some implementations ignore the default keyword, others support updating the input JSON to fill in a default value for a missing key/value pair.
-This implementation returns a JSONPatch document that may be further applied to the input JSON to add the missing key/value pairs.
+This implementation outputs a JSONPatch document that may be further applied to the input JSON to add the missing key/value pairs.

 ### Examples